mayconfsbrito/devops-challenge-terraform/README.md

 This challenge poses to test your experience on DevOps and the usual technologies applied.The most important thing for us is that you show your expertise and best practices.

 Read the case specified in the Current Architecture section, and perform the steps described.
+We expect to see Terraform code to provision at least part of your proposed Architecture.
 We will consider favorably all bonus points you complete.

 We have added some example modules to begin the migration into Azure.
 You may use them or delete them.

 ## Current Architecture
 <details>
-<summary>Test Details</summary>
+<summary><b>Test Details</b></summary>

 ---